aws-samples/ec2-cluster-for-unreal-swarms/README.md

 ## Optional: Create EC2 Instance for Unreal Engine 4 -workstation

 If you don't already have an Unreal Engine 4 workstation that you can connect to the VPC via VPN (Site to Site or Client VPN) then you can now launch a new Windows EC2 Instance into the VPC's Public subnets.
-You can for example launch [NVIDIA's AMI](https://aws.amazon.com/marketplace/search/results/?page=1&filters=instance_types&instance_types=g4dn.xlarge&searchTerms=NVIDIA%20Gaming) with all the drivers or follow for this [guide from Parsec](https://blog.parsec.app/rtx-cloud-gaming-with-the-new-aws-g4-instances-11d1c60c2d09/) on how to create a G4dn based graphical workstation on AWS.
+You can for example launch [NVIDIA's AMI](https://aws.amazon.com/marketplace/search/results/?page=1&filters=instance_types&instance_types=g4dn.xlarge&searchTerms=NVIDIA%20Gaming) with all the drivers or follow for this [guide from Parsec](https://blog.parsec.app/rtx-cloud-gaming-with-the-new-aws-g4-instances-11d1c60c2d09/) on how to create a G4dn based graphical workstation on AWS. **Note:** If you have a new AWS account you need to request EC2 limit increase, please see our [EC2 Request a limit increase](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#vcpu-limits-request-increase) -documentation for more information.

 ## Collecting dependencies